 We encourage everyone applying for a role at Human Made to have a thorough read of the Hiring Process and what you should expect here.
 However, in order to secure a qualified and reliable roster of candidates, we will need to reject a large number of applicants in the early stages, and pursue the process with the most qualified ones.
 If you are wondering whether you will stand out in the pool or what your chances are in comparison to the other applicants, we have put together a quick self assessment checklist for you to estimate how well you stand in the process, as follows:

 - Have I been in the same or similar role in the last couple of years?

-- Have I made sure to express a unique interest to work at Human Made and to be part of the team in my application?
-If so, have I done my due diligence and researched about the company, its leaders and the teams?
+- Have I made sure to express a unique interest in working at Human Made and to be part of the team in my application?
+If so, have I done my due diligence and researched the company, its leaders, and the teams?

 - Do I speak English fluently and can I communicate efficiently in written and spoken form?

 - Have I worked in a relevant business space or industry within technology, where the experience gained can add value to this new role?